PraveenSubramani88/DS_Learning_Repo/Machine_Learning_README.md

 ✅ **Tracking experiments** (Keeping records of what works and what doesn’t)
 ✅ **Monitoring data drift** (Checking if new data changes over time, making the model outdated)

 # Machine Learning Task Overview

-This README provides an overview of the main **Machine Learning (ML)** tasks, categorizing them into **Supervised Learning** and **Unsupervised Learning**.
+An overview of the main **Machine Learning (ML)** tasks, categorizing them into **Supervised Learning** and **Unsupervised Learning**.
 It highlights key models used in each task, examples of use cases, and tips to help you understand and remember them.

 ---